-If 30 or 60 day late payments are an infrequent occurrence, they shouldn’t cause lasting damage to your credit score unless they are recent (last two years or so) or 30 or 60 day late payments on a regular basis.
-In this case, the fact that you are habitually late with your payments will cause long term damage to your credit scores.
+If 30- or 60-day late payments are an infrequent occurrence, they shouldn’t cause lasting damage to your credit score unless they are recent (last two years or so) or occur on a regular basis.
+In this case, the fact that you are habitually late with your payments can cause long-term damage to your credit scores.

-- 30 days late – This record will damage your credit scores most when it is recent.
+- 30 days late: This record will damage your credit scores most when it is recent.
 The exception is if you are 30 days late often.
 Otherwise, a single 30-day late payment should not cause lasting damage.

-- 60 days late – Similarly, recent 60 day late payments cause the most damage.
+- 60 days late: Similarly, recent 60-day late payments cause the most damage.
 Again, the exception is if you are 60 days late often which will certainly hurt your scores.
 Otherwise, one late payment should not cause long term damage.

-- 90 days late – This record will damage your credit scores significantly for up to 7 years.
+- 90 days late: This record will damage your credit scores significantly for up to seven years.
 It doesn’t make a difference whether or not your account is currently 90 days late.
 Remember, the goal of the scoring model is to predict whether or not you will pay 90 days late or later on any credit obligation.
 By showing that you have already done so means that you are more likely to do it again compared to someone who has never been 90 days late.
 As such, your credit scores will drop.

 If you continue to miss your payments beyond 90 or 120 days, the following records may also harm your credit score:

-- Repossessions or foreclosures – Having a home foreclosed upon or a car repossessed are both considered serious delinquencies and will lower your credit scores considerably for up to seven years.
-The assumption normally made by the consumer is “hey, I gave the home or car back to the lender, why are they going to show me as delinquent?”
+- Repossessions or foreclosures: Having a home foreclosed upon or a car repossessed are both considered serious delinquencies and will lower your credit scores considerably for up to seven years.
+The assumption normally made by the consumer is “Hey, I gave the home or car back to the lender, why are they going to show me as delinquent?”
 The answer you’ll get from lenders is that you signed a contract with them to buy a home or car and pay it in full over a period of time.
-You failed to do so therefore they consider you to be in default of your agreement with them and will report this on your credit reports.
+You failed to do so; therefore they consider you to be in default of your agreement with them and will report this on your credit reports.

-If you already have a 90 day late payment record on your credit history then your scores are already suffering.
-Be certain that the information is being accurately reported.
-If it isn’t then you have the right to dispute it with not only the credit reporting agencies but also with the lenders who reported it.
-Your goal is to have the item corrected or removed, especially if it is in error.
-Once removed or corrected your credit scores will immediately recover.
+If you already have a 90-day late payment record on your credit history, then your scores are already suffering.
+Be certain that the information is accurate on your credit reports.
+If it isn’t, then you have the right to dispute it not only with the credit reporting agencies but also with the lenders who reported it.
+Your goal is to have the error corrected or removed, and once it is, your credit scores will immediately recover.